-The NMR signal enhancements observed in this study are rather moderate, and higher values have been achieved in HET-PHIP experiments with bimetallic catalysts in the past.
-For instance, higher SE values were observed in the previous work for 1 wt.% Pd-In/Al2O3 catalyst (Burueva et al., 2018), which is likely associated with a different metal loading.
+loading.
 Also, substantially higher enhancements were reported for Pt-Sn intermetallic nanoparticles confined within mesoporous silica (Du et al., 2020).
-However, it should be stressed that the activity of the Pd, Pd-Ag, and Pd-In catalysts is compared here using the "apparent signal enhancement" values.
-The catalytic tests were carried out under ALTADENA experimental protocol (Pravica and Weitekamp, 1988), implying that hydrogenation reaction proceeds outside a NMR spectrometer, with subsequent delivery of catalytic reactor outflow over a substantial distance to the probe of the NMR spectrometer for detection.
-Hence, the apparent signal enhancements evaluated for Pd-based catalysts presented in Table 2 and Table 3 are lower estimates of the actual values of initial enhancements, underestimated (and possibly significantly) because hyperpolarization relaxation dramatically reduces the intensities of enhanced 1H NMR signals of propene during the transfer.
-The accurate analysis of processes leading to polarization losses in the ALTADENA experiment (non-adiabaticity of magnetic field change during the transfer of hyperpolarized product from the Earth's magnetic field, the relaxation losses in both high and low magnetic fields, etc.) performed previously (Barskiy et al., 2015; Burueva et al., 2018) indicates that the apparent signal enhancement factors are significantly reduced due to the abovementioned causes - by one order of magnitude or possibly more.
-Also, during the delivery of hyperpolarized products to the NMR probe the polarization is redistributed in the Earth's magnetic field, leading to the observation of polarized signal of the CH3- group of propene (negative signal #6 in blue spectrum, which was acquired while Pd-Ag catalyst was used), which cannot be polarized directly by pairwise hydrogen addition to propyne.
-In addition, Figure 1 clearly shows that for both Pd and Pd-Ag catalysts the broad signal at 4.5 ppm (from orthohydrogen) emerges in the 1H NMR spectra, meaning that ortho-para conversion of H2 takes place on these catalysts.
-The concrete mechanism of this process and its impact on pairwise hydrogen addition is unclear at present, and further detailed investigation is required.
-Overall, these and other factors lead to the underestimation of the true selectivity to pairwise H2 addition over the catalysts studied, which can be rahter significant.
-At the same time, while minimization of relaxation losses is very important for applications of HET-PHIP, the primary objective of this work is the exploration of how the nature of a catalyst affects its selectivity toward pairwise H2 addition to a substrate.
+However, it should be stressed that the activity of the Pd, Pd-Ag, and Pd-In catalysts is compared here using the apparent-signal-enhancement values.
+The catalytic tests were carried out under the AL-TADENA experimental protocol (Pravica and Weitekamp, 1988), implying that hydrogenation reaction proceeds outside an NMR spectrometer, with subsequent delivery of catalytic reactor outflow over a substantial distance to the probe of the NMR spectrometer for detection.
+Hence, the apparent signal enhancements evaluated for Pd-based catalysts presented in Tables 2 and 3 are lower estimates of the actual values of initial enhancements, underestimated (and possibly significantly) because hyperpolarization relaxation dramatically reduces the intensities of enhanced 1H NMR signals of propene during the transfer.
+The accurate analysis of processes leading to polarization losses in the ALTADENA experiment (non-adiabaticity of magnetic field change during the transfer of hyperpolarized product from the Earth's magnetic field, the relaxation losses in both high and low magnetic fields, etc.) performed previously (Barskiy et al., 2015; Burueva et al., 2018) indicates that the apparent signal enhancement factors are significantly reduced due to the abovementioned causes - by 1 order of magnitude or possibly more.
+Also, during the delivery of hyperpolarized products to the NMR probe, the polarization is redistributed in the Earth's magnetic field, leading to the observation of polarized signal of the CH3- group of propene (negative signal no. 6 in blue spectrum, which was acquired while the Pd-Ag catalyst was used), which cannot be polarized directly by